Colima: Culture

-The Feria de Manzanillo occurs from 29 April to 1 May and celebrates the anniversary of its designation as a major port (Puerto de Altura).
+The Feria de Manzanillo occurs from April 29 to May 1 and celebrates the anniversary of its designation as a major port (Puerto de Altura).
 It is held with street parties, dances, contests, and jaripeos.
-3 May is the Day of the Holy Cross, important in Suchitlán, and celebrated with the morenos dance.
+May 3 is the Day of the Holy Cross, important in Suchitlán, and celebrated with the morenos dance.
 The Fiestas del Cristo de Caña in Quesería in May revolves around an 18th-century Christ image that came to the area from Pátzcuaro.
 It is celebrated with horse races, mojigangas, traditional dance, processions, and music.
-On 29 September Tamala, the municipality of Ixtlahuacán celebrates the feast of the Archangel Michael with a change of "mayordomos" (festival sponsors).
+On September 29 Tamala, the municipality of Ixtlahuacán celebrates the feast of the Archangel Michael with a change of "mayordomos" (festival sponsors).

 The most important festival in the state is Day of the Dead.
 For the weeks before and after, the state holds its Agricultural, Industrial, and Cultural Fair.
-On 1 November, the city of Colima has an agricultural, livestock, commerce, and industry fair that includes dances, parades with floats and a charreada.
-Pastorelas are most commonly seen during December between the feast day of the Virgin of Guadalupe (12 December) and Christmas.
-Comala celebrates the feast of the Virgin of Guadalupe from the first to the 12 of December with processions, bullfights, jaripeos, cockfights—and on the eighth with a dance to popular music, floats, and fireworks.
+On November 1, the city of Colima has an agricultural, livestock, commerce, and industry fair that includes dances, parades with floats and a charreada.
+Pastorelas are most commonly seen during December between the feast day of the Virgin of Guadalupe (December 12) and Christmas.
+Comala celebrates the feast of the Virgin of Guadalupe from the first to the December 12 with processions, bullfights, jaripeos, cockfights—and on the eighth with a dance to popular music, floats, and fireworks.

 The state has produced one internationally famous artist named Alejandro Rangel Hidalgo.
 He is best known for illustrating Christmas cards for UNICEF in the 1960s, but he did much other work and designed furniture in a style now called Rangeliano.
 Many of his works are preserved at his former home of the Nogueras Hacienda in Comala, which is now a museum and cultural center run by the University of Colima.
 Other noted artists from the state include Gabriel Portillo, Mercedes Zamora, Jorge Chávez Carrillo, Pancha Magaña and Juan Soriano.
 Noted writers include Gregorio Torres Quintero, Fray Juan de Grijalva, Balbino Dávalos and Felipe Sevilla.